sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 ```

 When a user stars a search context, a row is inserted into this table.
 If the user unstars the search context, the row is deleted.
+The global context is not in the database, and therefore cannot be starred.

 # Table "public.search_contexts"
 ```